pob3541/Dynamics2023/README.md

 ## Figure 2: Behavior

 Open figure2.m.
-Run this script to load behavioral data from both monkeys and for each monkey display psychometric curves (the percent responded red as a function of signed coherence), reaction time (RT) curves (RT as a function of signed coherence), and boxplots of RTs organized by stimulus coherence.
+Run this script to load behavioral data for both monkeys.
+Script then displays psychometric curves (percent responded red as a function of signed coherence), reaction time (RT) curves as a function of signed coherence, and boxplots of RTs organized by stimulus coherence for both monkeys.

 ## Figure 3: Heterogeneous and time-varying activity of PMd neurons